doopage/react-chat-widget/README.md

 }
 ```

-That way, you can leave the JS clean and keep the styles within the CSS.
+That way, you can keep the JS clean and keep the styles within the CSS.

 #### Messages

-As of v3.0, messages now have an optional ID that can be added on creation.If you want to add new messages, you can use the following methods:
+As of v3.0, messages now have an optional ID that can be added on creation.
+If you want to add new messages, you can use the following methods:

 - **addResponseMessage**
   - params: